Expert Interviews

 “By the time we get to our big launch for the entire fleet, everyone is so excited.
 We’re able to respond to feedback—the good feedback and the not-so-good feedback—and make the changes we need so that at the adoption phase, we’re just ready to roll.”

-The panel discussion reached a powerful conclusion: effective employee training is about more than transferring knowledge—it’s about fostering engagement, driving operational excellence, and building a culture of continuous improvement.
+The panel discussion made it clear: effective employee training is about more than transferring knowledge—it’s about fostering engagement, driving operational excellence, and building a culture of continuous improvement.
 By integrating training into workflows, creating engaging content, and rolling out solutions thoughtfully, retailers can empower their teams to thrive.

 Want to learn more?
 Watch the full panel discussion below and see how Zipline’s Learning solution is shaping the future of retail training.